It's Official: Ajay Devgn And Rohit Shetty Are Back Together With Golmaal 5!

 A post shared by Ajay Devgn (@ajaydevgn) on

-As per the latest reports, Arshad Warsi, Tusshar Kapoor, Shreyas Talpade, Kunal Khemmu, and Mukesh Tiwari, will be reprising their roles from the original in the fifth installment as well.
+As per the latest reports, Arshad Warsi, Tusshar Kapoor, Shreyas Talpade, Kunal Khemmu and Mukesh Tiwari, will be reprising their roles from the original in the fifth installment as well.
 Golmaal 5 is jointly produced by director Rohit Shetty's home banner Rohit Shetty Picturez and Reliance Entertainment.
 The team is yet to finalise the female lead of the movie.

 Golmaal, the first installment of the series was released in 2006.
 The second installment Golmaal Returns was released in 2008 and the third part, Golmaal 3 hit the theatres in 2010.
 The fourth installment Golmaal Again was released in 2017.
 All the installments featured Ajay Devgn, Arshad Warsi, and Tusshar Kapoor in the roles of Gopal, Madhav, and Lucky.
 The fourth character Laxman was played by Shreyas Talpade, Sharman Joshi, and Kunal Khemmu, over the years.